MSCI-245-342/lab-hw-basicbooks/instructions.md

 As mentioned before, being able to debug in this fashion is super powerful.

 Okay, back to the show action and show view.
-In the controller, let's get the movie requested:
+In the controller, let's get the book requested:
 ```ruby
 def show
       @book = Book.find params[:id]